WASTE MANAGEMENT

 Waste Disposal at BJC

 In committing to the corporatewide vision to be “Your Trusted Partner for a Sustainable Better Living”, BJC continues to cultivate its zero waste to landfill culture, which aims to eliminate all form of waste to landfill by the year 2032.
-In 2023, TGI &TMG recovered 883.54 tonnes of sludge from the American Petroleum Institute (API) cleaning process, to be converted into high quality fertilizers, used on-site to grow local herbs for employee's consumption.
-TBC utilizes 759 tonnes and CPC Utilizes 5,065 tonnes of sludge from wastewater treatment plants into organic fertilizers.
+In 2024,Waste otherwise disposed includes 8,474 tons of non-hazardous waste used for composting and 4 tons ofhazardous waste temporarily stored prior to treatment or disposal.

 Waste (Metric Tonnes)